Diegogagan2587/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-> This website will allow to:
+> This website include the next features:

 - **Display a list of books**
 - **Add a book**
 - **Remove a selected book**
+- **Make use of global state management with redux-toolkit**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>